Yalyenea/agent-studio/README.md

 1. Create a new conversation with an AI agent
 2. Explore the interface and dock layout
 3. Customize themes and settings

+### Diff Summary Feature

+The application now includes a comprehensive diff summary feature:
+- **Automatic Tracking**: All file changes during a session are automatically tracked
+- **Visual Summary**: Changes are displayed with file counts, additions (+) and deletions (-)
+- **Click Navigation**: Click on files in the summary to jump directly to the change details
+- **Context Collapsing**: Large unchanged code sections are collapsed to focus on actual changes
+- **New File Detection**: New files are clearly marked with "NEW" indicators

 ### Interface Layout